eerohele/blog.flowthing.me/posts/seque.markdown

 ;;=> (0 1 2 3 4 5 6 7 8 9)
 ```

+A concrete seq, in turn, is one whose values are all already realized.
+For example, the vector `[1 2 3]` is a concrete seq, because we already know its each element.
+There is nothing left to compute.

 The docstring says `seque` expects a *presumably lazy* seq.
 What does that mean?
 If the seq is not lazy, it is concrete.
 If it is concrete, there is no need to produce anything, because every element in the sequence has already been produced.
 It does not make sense to call `seque` on it.
 Therefore, `seque` is only useful if its argument contains elements that have not yet been computed.

 <!-- The docstring says that `seque` creates a **queued seq**.
 What is a queued seq? -->